-Amount you would pay to Appalachian Power Co over the next 25 years if you maintain status quo.
+The amount that you would pay to your local power company over the next 25 years, if you maintain status quo.

 Not only are you required to pay the utility's rates, you are subject to forces that impact electricity prices that are outside of your control

 The following is an example projection based on historical data.
 Actual annual rate increase and total cost may vary.

 We map the irradiation (the sum of the solar energy falling on a surface in a given time-period) of your roof with high accuracy and resolution, for every square meter and for every hour of the year.
 Our technology takes into account local weather, as well as all shading from neighboring buildings, vegetation, and other obstructions.

 This is how we determine the best location on your roof for a solar PV system that will maximize your energy production.
 Brighter colors represent areas that: